Gamocosm/Gamocosm/README.md

 Idempotency is good.

 ##### Error handling

-Methods that "do things" should return nil on success, or a message or object on error.
+- Methods that "do things" should return nil on success, or a message or object on error.

-Methods that "return things" should use `.error!` to mark a return value is an error.
+- Methods that "return things" should use `.error!` to mark a return value is an error.
+These errors should always be strings.
-You can use `.error?` to check if a return value is an error. `nil` cannot be made an error.
+- You can use `.error?` to check if a return value is an error. `nil` cannot be made an error.
-These methods are defined on `Object` in `config/initializers/error.rb` Why don't I use exceptions?
-Hmmmmm...
+- These methods are defined on `Object` in `config/initializers/error.rb`
-I prefer only throwing exceptions in "exceptional cases", not when I know something might be wrong (e.g. user input).
+- I prefer only throwing exceptions in "exceptional cases", not when I expect something to go wrong (e.g. user input).
-I don't like wrapping everything in try-catches for simple error checking.

 ##### Important checks
 - `server.remote.exists?`: `!server.remote_id.nil?`